pedroGEOGIScoding/Obsidian/CourseNotes2025/Class Notes/Frontend/REACT starting a new project from scracth.md

 npm create vite@latest my-vue-app -- --template react
 ```

 Create a folder where the project will be hosted.
 Next, open that folder with Visual Studio Code.
-In the VSC terminal, paste the above command and run it to create the react project scaffoldings.
+In the VSC terminal, paste the above command and run it to create the react project scaffolding.
 This command should be copied and the words _my-vue-app_ changed with the name of the project to work on.
 Before running this command, the package **create-vite@6.3.0** should be installed.
 If not, the terminal will ask you to install itself for you.

-Afterward, the react skeleton will be shown in the VSC explorer as shown below:
+Afterwards, the react skeleton will be shown in the VSC explorer as shown below:

 ![React folder skeleton in VSC](/CourseNotes2025/resources/images/ReactSkeleton.png)